Travel & Teach - Korea

 Legally, a Visa ought to be arranged from your own country before travel.
 As a result, most prospective teachers opt to go through an agency who will help arrange the placement and legal necessities.
 Global English TESOL can link you to specifc agencies that recruit for Korea.
 See TEFL jobs in Korea here.

 We also have links to trusted organisations that can hand-hold you through the government EPIK scheme for coveted public school jobs.
 The government scheme takes some of the guesswork out of being hired by a commercial school since with EPIK your contract is effectively honoured by the Korean government.
 Plus you can expect more holidays and not to have to work weekends and evenings.

-We would recommend at the very least you take a Global English Level 1 TESOL before you go to familiarise yourself with the kinds of teaching you’ll be undertaking.
-For EPIK, we recommend our 100 hour TESOL with YL plus 20 hour practicum since EPIK'S TEFL course criteria is tightening up from autumn 2013.
+We would recommend at the very least you take a Global English Level 2 TESOL before you go to familiarise yourself with the kinds of teaching you’ll be undertaking.
+For EPIK, we recommend our 120 hour TESOL with YL plus 20 hour practicum since EPIK'S TEFL course criteria has tightened since autumn 2013.

 Smart dress is important and when applying for TESOL positions, it is generally advisable to send a passport-sized photograph along with a CV, covering letter and possibly copies of degree/TESOL certificates.
 You can also find information on how to succeed at your TESOL interview in the ‘Interview techniques’ page on our website.

 Interested in teaching English in Korea?